reactiveui/website/input/docs/handbook/interactions/index.md

 The `Interaction<TInput, TOutput>` class is the foundation of the interaction infrastructure.
 It glues together collaborating components of the interaction, coordinates interactions, and distributes them to handlers.

 Interactions accept an input and produce an output.
-Views use the input to handle the interaction.
-The view model receives the output from the interaction.
+Views can use the input to handle the interaction, and the view model can process the resulting output.
 For example, a view model may need to ask the user for confirmation before deleting a file.
-Using an interaction, it could pass the file path as the input, and get back a boolean as output indicating whether the file can be deleted.
+Using an interaction, the view model can pass the file path as input, and get back a boolean as output indicating whether the user has confirmed that the file can be deleted.

-The input and output types of an `Interaction<TInput, TOutput>` are generic type parameters and therefore under the control of the programmer; there aren't any restrictions as to what you can use as the input or output type.
+The input and output types of an `Interaction<TInput, TOutput>` are generic type parameters and therefore under the control of the programmer; there are no restrictions as to what you can use as the input or output type.

-> **Note:** Sometimes the input type isn't important.
-Use `Unit` in that case. `Unit` can also be used as the output type, but this implies that the view model isn't using the interaction to make a decision; it's merely informing the view that something is about to happen.
+> **Note:** Some interactions do not require any input.
+Use `Unit` in that case. `Unit` can also be used as the output type, but this implies that the view model is merely informing the view that something is about to happen; the interaction's output is ignored in the view model.

 Interaction handlers receive an `InteractionContext<TInput, TOutput>`.
-The interaction's input is exposed through the `Input` property of the interaction context.
-Handlers can supply the interaction's output using the `SetOutput` method of the interaction context.
+The `Input` property of the interaction context exposes the interaction's input.
+Handlers can supply an output for the interaction using the `SetOutput` method of the interaction context.

 Here's a typical arrangement of interaction components:

-* **View Model**: Needs to know the answer to a question such as "Is it OK to delete this file?".
+* The **view model** needs to ask a question such as "Is it OK to delete this file?" to the user.
-* **View**: Asks the user the question, and supplies the answer during the interaction.
+* The **view** asks the user the question, and provides the answer during the interaction.

-While this scenario is the most common, it isn't mandatory.
+This scenario is not mandatory, but it is the most common.
 For example, the view could answer the question on its own without any user intervention.
 Or the two components could both be view models.
-ReactiveUI's interactions don't restrict collaborating components in any way.
+ReactiveUI's interactions impose no restrictions on collaborating components.

-Assuming the most common scenario, however, a view model creates and exposes an instance of `Interaction<TInput, TOutput>`.
-Its associated view registers a handler for this interaction by calling one of the interaction's `RegisterHandler` methods.
-To start the interaction, the view model passes in an instance of `TInput` to the interaction's `Handle` method.
-When the asynchronous method finally returns, the view model receives a result of type `TOutput`.
+Assuming the most common scenario, however, a view model must expose an instance of `Interaction<TInput, TOutput>`.
+The corresponding view then registers a handler by calling one of the `RegisterHandler` methods on the interaction.
+To start the interaction, the view model calls the `Handle` method on the interaction and passes in a parameter of type `TInput`.
+When the asynchronous call finally returns, the view model receives a result of type `TOutput`.

 ## An Example